 You should also gently pat your skin dry with a towel to avoid irritation and protect the skin barrier.
 Do not rub.

-If you use a topical corticosteroid or other medication for your atopic dermatitis, apply it once your skin is dry.
+If you use a topical corticosteroid or other medication for your atopic dermatitis, apply it once your skin is almost dry.
 Then use a moisturizer on your skin to counteract the drying effects of the bleach.
 As one MyEczemaTeam member advised, “Immediately apply eczema moisturizer containing 2 percent colloidal oatmeal (I like Gold Bond).
 Then apply Vaseline or Eucerin ointment over the moisturizer to seal and protect the moisture barrier of your skin.”

 It’s important to take precautions during the bleach bath to avoid getting bleach in your eyes.
 Don’t rub your eyes or touch your face if your hands have been in the bathwater.